 <skip the irrelevant part>

-Equation 8.1.1a-1 holds for all assistance data that has been issued that is still within its validity period.
+Equation 8.1.1a-1 holds for all assistance data that has been issued that is still within its validity time.
 If this condition cannot be met then the corresponding DNU flag must be set.

 Equation 8.1.1a-1 holds at any epochs for which Assistance Data is provided.
 Providing Assistance Data without the Integrity Service Alert IE or Real Time Integrity IEs is interpreted as a DNU=FALSE condition.
 For any bound that is still valid (within its validity time), the network ensures that the Integrity Service Alert and/or Real Time Integrity IEs are also included in the provided Assistance Data if needed to satisfy the condition in Equation 8.1.1a-1.
 It is up to the implementation how to handle epochs for which integrity results are desired but there are no DNU flag(s) available, e.g. the Time To Alert (TTA) may be set such that there is a "grace period" to receive the next set of DNU flags.